CX-0136 Use Case PCF 2.2.1

 4 APPLICATION PROGRAMMING INTERFACES

-This section is normantive
+This section is normative

-4.1 PCF EXCHANGE API
+4.1 PCF EXCHANGE API FOR ASYNCHRONOUS DATA EXCHANGE

 4.1.1 PRECONDITIONS AND DEPENDENCIES

-The PCF exchange API MUST be published towards the network using a data asset/contract offer in terms of the DSP protocol.
+For asynchronous data exchange (data push) the PCF exchange API MUST be published towards the network using a data asset/contract offer in terms of the DSP protocol.

-Furthermore, the participants of these use case MUST follow the CX-0001 EDC Discovery API v1.0.2 to find the relevant EDC Endpoints.
+Furthermore, the participants of these use case MUST follow the CX-0001 EDC Discovery API to find the relevant EDC Endpoints.

 4.1.2 API SPECIFICATION